emqx/emqx-docs/en_US/observability/topic-metrics.md

 - **Topic**: The name of the topic that you want to monitor.
 - **Incoming messages**:  The total number of message incoming on the current topic and the number of message incoming per second.
 - **Outgoing Messages**: Messages routed by EMQX every second on the monitored topic.
-- **Dropped Messages**: Messages are dropped by EMQX every second on the monitored topic.
+- **Dropped Messages**: The total number of message dropped on the current topic and the number of message dropped per second.
 - **Start at**: Time you created this topic monitoring record.
 - **Actions**: Operations you can do on this topic monitoring record.
   - **View**: View detailed metrics of the topic by different QoS levels.